 - It is comfort personified.
 The sturdy frame combines with the foam-filled seat and soft, plush cushions – good quality fabric – to make you feel both secure and cozy.

 - The padded footrests and armrests will give your weary arms and feet the comfort they need so badly.
 The best part is obviously its all-around swivel motion and the rocking motion is perfectly smooth brought about by the enclosed ball bearing system.

 - You can easily convert it into a recliner and rest when the baby goes to sleep.
 The assembling is so easy that you can do it by yourself in a matter of minutes.
 Nowhere is the style or class compromised to provide comfort.
 The lever is placed ideally so that you can control the motion of the chair conveniently.

-So, enough of thinking, just go ahead and make the right choice before the little one arrives!
+So, enough of thinking about Is a rocking chair necessary in the nursery? just go ahead and make the right choice before the little one arrives!